 The City of Subiaco promotes sustainability by encouraging residents to reduce, reuse and recycle.
 Recycling is currently collected weekly, on the same day as your regular bin.

-While the city currently collects separated recyclables weekly, it is making a move to comingled recycling collected fortnightly.
-From Monday 6 March 2017, there will no longer be a need to separate recyclable items into different bins.
-Instead, residents and business owners are asked to place all recyclables in the bin with the yellow lid, with any overflow to go in the bin with the red lid.
+The city has moved to co-mingled recycling collected fortnightly, it is no longer required to separate recycling into the 2 different bins.
+Instead, residents and business owners are asked to place all recycling in the bin with the yellow lid, with any overflow to go in the bin with the red lid.

-For more details on these changes to waste services, click here or call the city's waste department on 9387 0921.
+For more details on these changes to waste services, click here or call the city's on 9237 9222

 Use the 'Find my bin day' tool to find out your collection day.
 Bins must be put out by 6am on your collection day.

 - Ensure bins are not behind parked cars or against fences or walls

 - Do not contaminate recycling bins with non-recyclable items.
 To avoid contamination, check out the A-Z disposal guide for what is accepted in each type of bin.